mcarbonell/trivia-master/docs/DONE.md

     *   Populates the `triviaCategories` collection in Firestore from a local JSON file (`src/data/initial-categories.json`).
     *   Allows for easy management and versioning of initial category definitions.

-## Predefined Questions & Offline Capabilities Potential
+## Predefined Questions & Offline Capabilities

 *   **Firestore for Predefined Questions**:
     *   A collection in Firestore (`predefinedTriviaQuestions`) stores pre-generated bilingual trivia questions.